 G’day everyone, how are you all?
 I’m sorry for the lack of recipes lately but I have been concentrating on my little family and haven’t had the motivation.
 My beautiful little boy lost his daddy a few months ago and it came as a huge shock to all.
 H is still so little and has taken it all very well.

-We are happy to be getting back in the swing of things and today we bring you a new recipe that we love and make all the time.
+Today we bring you a new recipe that we love and make.
 Homemade natural yoghurt.

 It is so easy to do, it’s smooth and creamy and you will never buy it again.
 Nothing beats waking up of a morning and digging into a pot of homemade yoghurt.
 It only requires two ingredients and a little time.
 You can adjust the taste by allowing it sit for less time for a more subtle taste or leave it longer for a stronger taste – handy if making the switch from the sugary variety.